triton-inference-server/server/docs/install.rst

   docker pull nvcr.io/nvidia/tensorrtserver:19.01-py3

-Replace *19.01* with the version of TRTIS that you want to pull.
+Replace *19.01* with the version of inference server that you want to pull.